unsol/testnet/README.md

 # ewasm testnet coordination / documentation repo

-## cpp-ethereum

-To build cpp-ethereum with the recent eWASM changes use [ewasm](https://github.com/ethereum/cpp-ethereum/tree/ewasm).

-The `eth`, `ethvm` and `testeth` contain options to run them with [Hera eWASM VM](https://github.com/ewasm/hera):

-- `--vm hera` enables Hera only,
-- `--evmc fallback=true` enables fallback to EVM 1.0 Interpreter when EVM bytecode is detected.

 ### Test net differences from main net

 Supports executing EVM 1.0 (Byzantium) **and** eWASM bytecode.
 The chain id is set to 0x42 (66).